 Operators are more likely to maintain their buses well if they own them.
-Operators know better than government officials which buses and spare parts to buy from which manufacturers.
+Operators know better than government which buses and spare parts to buy from which manufacturers.
 If the operator buys the buses, and there are problems with the procurement, it cannot blame the government, making lines of accountability and financial responsibility clear.
 An operator that buys buses makes a significant investment into the business, giving the operator a big stake in whether the business succeeds or fails.
 It is, therefore, usually better to have the bus operator procure the buses, even if the government compensates for this cost.
 The length of the operating contract should be tied to the expected lifespan of the buses.

 Governments are not generally skilled at buying and maintaining buses.
-Most government officials lack experience in bus procurement and maintenance and lack any profit incentive to properly maintain the bus fleet.
+Most governments lack experience in bus procurement and maintenance and lack any profit incentive to maintain the bus fleet properly.
 Unfortunately, governments are also easily influenced by political rather than operational considerations.

-That doesn't mean that governments cannot be involved in the purchase of buses: If bus or BRT operations are not expected to be profitable, having the government buy the buses can often be a good solution.
-Problems with government bus procurement can usually be avoided if: the private operator is a co-signer to the bus procurement contract; the full responsibility for the fleet maintenance is assigned to the bus operator in the leasing arrangement; and the bus asset is transferred from the government to the bus operator over time.
+Under some circumstances, particularly if bus or BRT operations are not expected to be profitable, government purchase of the buses can be a solution.
+In such cases, problems with government bus procurement should be minimised through the following provisions: the private operator should be a co-signer to the bus procurement contract; full responsibility for fleet maintenance should be assigned to the private operator in the leasing arrangement; and the bus asset should be transferred from government to the private operator over time.